Basic functions

 dim([1, 3, 2])

-Often vectors are used in derived function definitions.
-For example,
+Often vectors are used in function definitions.

 and w